 What causes obesity?

-Obesity is the result of taking in more calories than are burned off by the pet.
-Unlike their wild counterparts, pet birds are not given as much opportunity for daily exercise, which includes flying to escape predators, playing and looking for food.
-Pet birds burn off very few calories in their daily lives.
-Additionally, many owners incorrectly feed their pet birds, by offering a diet consisting mostly or totally of seeds.
-Seeds are deficient in many vitamins and minerals and they are high in fat (the birds like seeds because the fat makes them taste good).
+Pet birds often burn off very few calories in their daily lives.
+Additionally, many bird owners incorrectly feed their pet birds by offering a diet consisting mostly, or totally of high-fat seeds.
+Seeds also are deficient in many vitamins and minerals.
+Birds like seeds because the high fat content makes the seeds taste good.
 A high-fat diet and no exercise predispose birds to obesity.

 Are there any problems associated with obesity?

-Obese pets have an increased risk of many diseases, including arthritis, heart disease, and cancer.
-Many obese birds develop hepatic lipidosis, also called "Fatty Liver Disease".
-These birds are extremely susceptible to infections and stress; obese birds have occasionally been known to die just from the stress of an examination at the veterinarian's office.
-Likely these birds have an underlying problem.
-Fatty tumors, lipomas or xanthomas are more likely in an obese bird.
-Finally, obese birds have a higher anesthetic risk than normal-weight birds.
+Obese pets, like obese people, have an increased risk of many diseases, including arthritis, heart disease, and cancer.
+Many obese birds develop atherosclerosis and hepatic lipidosis (also called fatty liver disease).
+These birds are extremely susceptible to heart attacks and strokes.
+Obese birds have occasionally been known to die just from the stress of an examination at the veterinarian's office.
+The fat deposits in their blood vessels cause the walls of these vessels to be inflexible, inhibiting blood flow through them, and lessening oxygen delivery to their brains when their blood pressure rises.

-Switching birds from an all-seed diet to a more suitable diet consisting of pellets, fresh vegetables and fruit will decrease its daily intake of calories (for details, see our handout for feeding your particular species of pet bird).
-Be advised that birds that are hooked on a seed diet may not easily switch to the preferred pelleted diet.
-Your veterinarian can give you tips on slowly switching the diet (a bird's diet should NEVER be switched quickly, as the bird may refuse to eat and literally starve to death).
+Switching birds from all-seed diets to a more suitable diet consisting mainly of pellets, with smaller amounts of fresh vegetables and fruit, will decrease its overall daily intake of calories (for details, see the handout for feeding your particular species of pet bird).
+Birds that are hooked on seeds may not easily switch to the preferred pelleted diet.
+Your veterinarian can give you tips on how to gradually switch the diet.